 On the heels of her berth to the London Olympic Games, Kim signed an endorsement contract with New Balance and began the next chapter of her career.
 The following years included national titles, a world championship final and a second trip to the Olympics in the 5000m in 2016.

 Following her appearance at the Rio Olympic Games, Kim made her highly anticipated marathon debut at the 2016 TCS New York City Marathon, where she finished 16th in 2:41:38-far from the expected result.
-A long injury cycle hampered much of the next eighteen months, but as 2018 concludes Kim has made steady progress returning to top form and eagerly anticipates the remainder of the Tokyo 2020 Olympic cycle.
+A long injury cycle hampered much of the next eighteen months, but in 2019 Kim returned to form setting a new Personal Best of 15:05.20 at 5000m as well as earning a bronze medal in the Pan American Games 5000m.
+Kim looks to build off the success of 2019 as she eagerly anticipates the 2020 Olympic year.

 Kim resides in West Sacramento, CA and does the majority of her training on the American River Parkway in Sacramento.
 She spends several months a year at her altitude base in Flagstaff, AZ where she loves training on the endless network of fire roads and trails.
 Kim is coached by her husband, Drew Wartenburg and trains with Stephanie Garcia, a fellow New Balance athlete and world championship finalist in the steeplechase.
 In the coming years Kim is eager to return to the Olympic stage on the track before eventually turning her attention to the roads and mastering the marathon.